EL-Attention: Memory Efficient Lossless Attention for Generation

 \section{Abstract}

 Transformer model with multi-head attention requires caching intermediate results for efficient inference in generation tasks.
 However, cache brings new memory-related costs and prevents leveraging larger batch size for faster speed.
 We propose memory-efficient lossless attention (called EL-attention) to address this issue.
-It avoids heavy operations for building multi-head keys and values, with no requirements of using cache.
+It avoids heavy operations for building multi-head keys and values, cache for them is not needed.
 EL-attention constructs an ensemble of attention results by expanding query while keeping key and value shared.
 It produces the same result as multi-head attention with less GPU memory and faster inference speed.
 We conduct extensive experiments on Transformer, BART, and GPT-2 for summarization and question generation tasks.
 The results show EL-attention speeds up existing models by 1.6x to 5.3x without accuracy loss.